 Saving Effected Foods to Eat

 The good news: Late blight cannot infect humans, so depending on when you're able to salvage your tomatoes or potatoes, they are safe to eat.
 If blight lesions are evident, you can simply cut those parts off the tomato or potato and use them as normal.
 However, keep in mind that the late blight infection may reach the plant before it has had the opportunity to completely ripen and, oftentimes, it will not progress once infected.
 Therefore, you may be unable to let the plant ripen further as it will likely just rot instead, making it unusable.

 A little-known fact: Late blight can raise the pH levels of otherwise acidic tomatoes high enough to allow bacteria or other spoilers to grow, in turn affecting the safety and flavor of canned tomatoes.
 Take care to use only your freshest, healthiest tomatoes when canning and preserving.

 Tomato diseases like to stick around from year-to-year, but late blight needs living tissue to survive.
 Drying, saving, and using seeds from tomatoes infected with late blight is fine.
 However, it’s still smart to plant your tomatoes in a different section of your garden and to throw away (not compost) all affected foliage and leftover fruits in the fall.

-Eat and enjoy your potatoes this winter.
-Growing underground, their taste is probably unaffected.
-Just be sure you don’t leave any potatoes in the garden over winter and start with fresh seed potatoes in the spring.
+Potatoes are another story, however.
+Since potatoes are still alive when you store them, they could continue to harbor the disease.
+Feel free to eat and enjoy your potatoes this winter—just be sure you don’t leave any potatoes in the garden over winter and start with fresh seed potatoes in the spring.